probabl-ai/skore/sphinx/install.rst

             pip install -U skore

-        Amternatively, if you wish to use Skore locally and also interact with Skore Hub
+        *Alternatively*, if you wish to use Skore locally and also interact with Skore Hub, run:

         .. code-block:: bash